GemsNY

 – X-Ray Sorting: X-ray technology is employed to further separate the chunks containing diamonds from other materials.
 X-rays detect the diamonds’ unique atomic structure, making it possible to identify and separate diamond-containing chunks accurately.

-– Final Sorting: Once the diamonds are separated, they are sorted based on various criteria such as size, shape, color and quality.
+– Final Sorting: After the separation of the diamonds, artisans sort them based on various criteria such as size, shape, color and quality.
 This process is crucial in determining whether a diamond is suitable for use in jewelry.

 4. Diamond Cutting and Polishing

-After the sorting process, the rough diamonds are sent to highly skilled lapidists.
+After the sorting process, technicians send the rough diamonds to highly skilled lapidists.
 These artisans meticulously analyze each stone to determine the most suitable cut that will maximize its brilliance and beauty.
 The cutting process involves shaping the diamond into various facets to enhance its light reflection and refraction qualities.
 Finally, the diamond undergoes a polishing stage to achieve a smooth, glossy finish.

 5. Treatments